 This is interesting as it fits in with our ethos; that access should be provided for all deaf people regardless of communication method.
-This service being provided by other deaf people is also essential.
-When looking at the success of the BSL Charter with Leicester Police it is clear to see that this is due to the strong link with the deaf community.
+This service is provided by other deaf people and is also essential.
+When looking at the success of the BSL Charter with Leicester Police, it is clear to see that this is due to the strong link with the deaf community.
 Where the Charter failed in Bristol, there was a complete lack of communication between the council and the deaf community, meaning that the necessary changes were not being made to improve services.

 Maybe… It ultimately comes down to the attitude of those who sign the Charter.
 As recognised in See Hear, not everyone who signs onto the Charter will act upon it.

-We must also consider the population who are deaf, but do not communicate through BSL.
-How will services be improved for them, so that the needs of all deaf people are met?
+We must also consider the population who are deaf but do not communicate through BSL.
+How will services be improved for them so that the needs of all deaf people are met?

 But it is important to recognise the attitude of Sadiq Khan.
 I applaud his enthusiasm towards improving services for deaf people.
 We hope that, should the Charter be implemented, services will begin to improve for Deaf BSL users before being expanded to include those who communicate through other methods.

 Let us know what you think.
 Will the charter make a difference?